Eviction Defeated, But the Fight for Justice Continues

 Meet the Landlord’s Attorneys

-The landlord in this case is represented by attorneys from Nixon Peabody LLP.
-One of the attorneys on the case is Ashley E. Klein.
+The landlord in this case was represented by attorneys from Nixon Peabody LLP.
+One of the attorneys on the case was Ashley E. Klein.
 According to her official firm biography, Ashley represents: Real estate developers ; Real estate investment trusts ; Property management companies ; and Landlords .

 She has also presented with the San Francisco Apartment Association and the San Francisco Association of Realtors.